 of providing strategic optimization and recommendations.

-Giving Team’s activities to ensure we are executing and
+Giving Team’s activities to ensure we executing and recommending

-recommending the right things that best lead to the Donor
+the right things that best lead to the Donor Engagement Team’s

-scalable net donors growth for UT Austin and individual colleges,
+growth for UT Austin and individual colleges, schools, and

 opportunities, as well as to exercise their strengths, and grow